 A lifelong champion of equality and social progressivism, Gayle chose to pursue her undergraduate education at Oberlin College and Conservatory, where she received a Bachelor of Arts and a Bachelor of Music.
 After college, Gayle moved to Washington state where she became a Master Conserver with the city of Seattle, volunteering her weekends to do free energy efficiency upgrades for low-income homes.

 Gayle chose to pursue a career as a baroque musician, living everywhere from Seattle, Washington to Amsterdam.
-When she returned to Virginia, Gayle founded and led an award winning baroque ensemble, Capriole, which became ensemble in residence at William and Mary and ODU from 1989-2000.
+In 1979, Gayle founded and led an award winning baroque ensemble, Capriole, which became ensemble in residence at William and Mary and ODU from 1989-2000.

 But Gayle’s love of conservation never died.
 After remodeling her family home in Virginia Beach, Gayle decided to start EcoBuilders of Virginia, a contracting firm focused on energy conservation and green building.
 Gayle made it her company’s mission to help Virginians save money by cutting their energy needs.